Home › Addiction › Oar Rx Reviews ” Rating: 4.8 / 5 4.8/5 Alcohol is one of the trickiest...Read More

 Have you noticed the boom in startups offering medical diagnosis and treatment over the internet?
-You may have heard of companies like Roman and Hims who’ve raised a bunch of VC investment to bring medical services into patients’ homes via the web.
+You may have heard of companies like Roman, NURX, Keeps, Apostrophe, Hims and dozens more who’ve raised large VC rounds to bring medical services into patients’ homes virtually.
 But those aren’t the only two players making waves.
-Hundreds of direct to consumer brands have entered the business of prescribing Americans drugs and treatments online that previously required an in-person visit to the doctor.
+Hundreds of direct to consumer brands have entered the business of connecting patients with doctors virtually to prescribe treatments online that previously required an in-person visit to the doctor.

 The trend isn’t likely to slow down any time soon.
 Read on to learn why, discover a few of the best known telemedicine brands, and discuss the growth strategies that so many are adopting.

-So what exactly is driving the proliferation of telehealth startups these days?
+So what's driving the growth of telehealth & telemedicine startups these days?

 Regulatory changes have also been a catalyst for telemedicine as laws start to adapt to improvements in technology that allow for doctors to interact with and help patients from afar.
 The first example of this started over ten years ago when the medical community realized it could be safe to offer radiological services remotely, since the doctors who traditionally viewed these images often never needed to meet the patient in person.
 Digital images were displayed to radiologists, who then provided the diagnosis to the patient’s doctor.
 Since the digital images could be sent anywhere electronically, some hospitals began to rely on remote radiologists to view their images.
 This was particularly helpful in rural areas, where hospitals could not easily staff qualified radiologists 24/7.